 No additional appliances should be connected to the cable leading from the fuse box to the charging station.
 Further appliances would include e.g. lights, washing machine & general appliances

-Electric Vehicle the utilization factor will be systematically estimated to 1, as it takes a long time to load completely the batteries (several hours) and a dedicated circuit feeding the charging station or wall box will be required by standards.or charging stations.
-Simultaneity factor of 1.
-The connected load of the charging station must therefore be 100% respected.
+Electric Vehicle the utilization factor will be systematically estimated to 1, as it takes a long time to completely load the batteries (several hours) and a dedicated circuit feeding the charging station or wall box will be required by standards or charging stations.
+The connected load of the charging station must, therefore, be 100% respected.

 If cables are too thin, they become hot, and there is a danger of the cables burning.
 If the charging current is of 16 A or above we recommend a cable diameter of 2.5 mm2 or more.
 In order that the vehicle can be charged with a charging power of 11-22 kW, and in three phases, a 5-conductor supply cable must be used.